Home

 Lithuanian and Armenian Language Family

 In Lithuanian and Armenian history, you will get to know about Lithuanian and Armenian language family.
 Go through all languages which belong to Afro-Asiatic Languages and Niger-Congo Languages and explore more about them.
 A language family is defined as group of languages that are derived from common ancestors.
 Lithuanian is a part of Indo-European Family while Armenian is a part of Indo-European Family.
-The subgroup and branch of Lithuanian is Not Available and Baltic resp.
-The subgroup and branch of Armenian is Not Available and Not Available resp.
+The subgroup and branch of Lithuanian is and Baltic resp.
+The subgroup and branch of Armenian is and resp.
 Language families are subdivided into smaller units.
 Scripts used by these languages also depend upon their family.
 Check out the scripts used in Lithuanian and Armenian language on Lithuanian vs Armenian alphabets.
 You can also find which is the most widely spoken language in the world on Most Spoken Languages.

 Lithuanian vs Armenian Language Rank